ariadinasam/ariadinasam/README.md

-#About me
+#
+<h1>About me</h1>
-Hi everyone, you can call me Ari.
+<p align="center"> Hi everyone, you can call me Ari.
 I'm currently a Software Engineering student, I have a degree in Systems Analysis and Development, and I have an immense desire to continue learning.
 I have some courses in Graphic Design, Generative AI, Technical Support, and Cybersecurity.
 My studies are the fuel to achieve my dreams!
 I know that with them, I'll go far.